rameshpokharel21/spring-jwt/README.md

 4. admin GET request endpoint: ${baseURL}/admin
 5. user GET request endpoint: ${baseURL}/user
+6. GET request for userdetails: ${baseURL}/auth/user
+7. POST request for logout: ${baseURL}/auth/signout with no json body

 When signed in, it gives cookie in response in postman,